 Data quality is the key to successful Machine Learning and our Machine Learning Filters the key to quality data.

 Machine Learning is where computers learn things that they were not specifically designed to do.
-Traditional definitions of Data Quality define it as data which is able to do what it was designed to do.
-Spotless Data has recognised that this in an out-of-date definition which fails when it comes to Machine Learning and data quality in general.
+Traditional definitions of Data Quality define it as data which can do what they were designed to do.
+Spotless Data has recognised that this is an out-of-date definition which fails when it comes to Machine Learning and data integrity in general.

 This traditional definition also fails when it comes to future-proofing the data one has or are likely to have.
 To be able to do new things with Big Data without having to completely overhaul the platform that took such effort and resources to create; now that is data quality!
-It is also the essence of Machine Learning.
+It is also the essence of Machine Learning as well as a sign of the data validation of all the data in one's data repository.

 The concept of Machine Learning, which originally emerged in the late 1950s from the fields of pattern recognition and computational learning theory, is to create algorithms which can both learn from the data they have and do Data Analysis and make predictions from the data.